brentd09/AZ040Labs/PowerShell-Lab-03.md

 The main tasks for this exercise are:

 1. Display a list of all files on drive **E** of your computer.
-1. Use enumeration to produce 10 random numbers.
+2. Use enumeration to produce 10 random numbers.
-1. Run a method of a Windows Management Instrumentation (WMI) object.

 ### Task 1: Display a list of files on drive E of your computer

 1. On **LON-CL1**, open **Windows PowerShell** as an administrator.
-1. Display a directory listing of all the items on drive **E**.
+2. Display a directory listing of all the items on drive **E**.
 Include subfolders in the list.
     <details><summary>Click for hint</summary><Strong>

     ```PowerShell